moohiit/watchman-system/README.md

    - Design a modular system that allows for scalability and easy adaptation to different environments.
    - Ensure the system can accommodate future enhancements and technological advancements.

-Our objectives are strategically aligned with the needs of the College, including students, security personnel, and administrators, to create a comprehensive and effective Gate Entry System.
+Our objectives are strategically aligned with the needs of the College, including students, security personnel, and administrators, to create a comprehensive and effective Watchman System.

 ## Software and Hardware Tools: